oopsmonk/documentation/ciri/0.1/references/troubleshooting.md

 # Troubleshooting

-**Use this reference article to resolve issues related to running an IOTA node.**
+**Use this reference article to resolve issues related to running a node.**

 ## Broadcasting transaction failed